 At Fuji in 1976, he qualified 1.17s off Surtees team-mate Alan Jones and finished a thrice-lapped ninth in sodden conditions.

-The following year, driving for Kojima, he crashed out on the second lap of the race in avoidance of a wheel flung back onto the track by Mario Andretti’s shunting Lotus.
+The following year, driving for Kojima in one of the Japanese team’s only two grands prix, he crashed out on the second lap of the race in avoidance of a wheel flung back onto the track by Mario Andretti’s shunting Lotus.

-Nakano broke into F1 with Mugen-Honda powered Ligier in 1997 off the back of a solid but unremarkable junior single-seater career and did the job expected in his first season.
+Nakano broke into F1 with Mugen-Honda-powered Prost in 1997 off the back of a solid but unremarkable junior single-seater career and did the job expected in his first season.

 While not having the same turn of pace as Olivier Panis and Jarno Trulli in the other car, he did at least pick up two sixth places – one of them notably after a last-lap clash with Eddie Irvine’s Ferrari at the Hungaroring.